varigence/docs/bimlflex/readme.md

     - trial process
         - TODO: Update to match new build
         - TODO: Add missing documentation:
-            - [] accelerating data vault not completed
+            - [x] accelerating data vault
             - [] business data vault not completed
             - [] building business keys not completed
             - [] 2 layer pres layer not completed
             - [] creating and configuring a bimlflex project, needs updating with new update process
-            - [] creating-the-scaffolding-metadata.md, ok
+            - [x] creating-the-scaffolding-metadata.md, ok
             - [] dimensional-model-from-data-vault.md, not completed
             - [x] importing-source-metadata.md, ok
             - [x] index.md, ok, needs to be updated and kept in sync with updated contents